University of Reading: Halls and accommodation

 Student accommodation is provided in a number of halls of residence offering a mix of partially catered (19 meals per week) and self-catering accommodation, along with other self-catering accommodation.
 Following a major review the university is now proceeding with the integrated Halls and Catering Strategy, that will see several halls replaced as well as new ones created with social, catering & welfare facilities provided in hub areas.
 Most of the halls of residence lie close to the northern campus periphery and in residential areas close by.

-Wantage Hall is the second oldest purpose-built hall in England outside of Oxford and Cambridge, opening a year after Hulme Hall at the University of Manchester, and is built in the style of an 'Oxbridge' college.
+Wantage Hall, which opened in 1908, is one of the oldest purpose-built halls of residence still in use in England outside of Oxford and Cambridge, opening a year after Hulme Hall at the University of Manchester, and is built in the style of an 'Oxbridge' college.

 St. Andrews Hall closed in 2000 and is now the home of the Museum of English Rural Life.

 St. George's Hall and the Reading Student Village (renamed Benyon) are leased back to the university from UPP.
 The cost of leasing back the Student Village to the university, according to the university accounts, was £1.3 million in 2002–03 and £1.5 million for 2003–04.

 In 2011 the management of the mature and international halls, Hillside and Martindale, was taken over by the "Estates management team", as was Bulmershe Hall in 2012, the sale of which was finalised in 2014.
 In the same year the new Kendrick Halls were opened on the ground of halls which had not been in use for many years.
 These are not managed by the university.